mezidia/hotel-booking/README.md

 The target audience of Hotel Booking DB is the developers of any hotel room reservation system.

 ## Functionality
+#Unauthorized users can

-- Customers can search based on hotel, apartment, inns
+- Search based on hotel, apartment, inn etc for info (Address, Ratings, and Price);
-- When a customer search for hotels, apartment, and the search result must contain hotel or apartment information (Address, Ratings, and Price) and also its availability within choosing check in and check out date.
+- Check available rooms
+- Check for latest promotion and deals
+- Sign up, log in

+#Authorized users can
+- Book online, pay with credit or debit card
+- See check in and check out dates
+- Leave comments and reviews, rate services
-- Customers able to cancel their booking from their account.
+- Cancel booking
+- Receive emails about discounts and order updates
+- Report comments
+- Log out

+#Admins can
-- Staffs able to edit customers booking information (updating check in, check out, room preferences, bed preferences and also cancelling booking).
+- Edit customers booking information (updating check in, check out, room preferences, bed preferences and also cancelling booking).
-- Customers can book online and pay with credit or debit card.
-- The system must send booking confirmation email after successful payment.
-- Customers can write reviews about hotels and apartment and also rate them.
-- Customers able to check their booking status from their individual account.
-- Customers can send feedback or call the company for booking purposes.
-- Customers can check for latest promotion or deal.
-- The system must provide customers 24*7 hours online booking service.
-- The system should support almost all the browsers (Internet Explorer, Safari, Chrome, and Firefox).
-- System should send the newsletter about ongoing promotions or deal to registered customers.
+- Update hotel info and prices
 ## Interested parties
 Below is given a list of parties, that may be interested in our project: